fastapi/fastapi/docs/async.md

 ---

-So, if you are using a library that tells you that you can call it with `await`, you need to create the endpoint that uses it with `async def`, like in:
+So, if you are using a library that tells you that you can call it with `await`, you need to create the path operation functions that uses it with `async def`, like in:

 ```Python hl_lines="2 3"
 @app.get('/burgers')